mattOd80/ml-games/readme.txt

 '''

 Note: Always refer to 'llm_snapshot_context.txt' for the latest context.
 This file should be the primary source of truth for the project's current state and updates.

+Branching Strategy:
+- At session start, LLM checks 'llm_snapshot_context.txt' for branch status.
+- For ongoing sessions, LLM continues with the specified branch.
+- For new sessions, LLM suggests a branch name based on the session topic.